NREL-Sienna/PowerSystems.jl/docs/src/modeler/parsing.md

 #### Performance considerations

 By default PowerSystems stores time series data in HDF5 files.
 It does not keep all of the data in memory.
-This means that every time you access a forecast PowerSystems will have to read the data from storage, which will add latency.
+This means that every time you access a time_series PowerSystems will have to read the data from storage, which will add latency.
 If you know ahead of time that all of your data will fit in memory then you can change this behavior by passing `time_series_in_memory = true` when you create